Yoon-1023/Yoon-1023.github.io/Courses/Real_Analysis/notes.md

 </style>
 # Hardy-Littlewood Maximal Inequalities and Their Applications in Interpolation Problems

-This project revisits the Hardy-Littlewood maximal inequalities, both strong and weak forms.
+In this project, we revisit the Hardy-Littlewood maximal inequalities, both strong and weak forms.
 By systematically deriving and analyzing these inequalities, we investigate their applications, including their extension to function spaces such as  $$L^p(\mathbb{R}^n)$$  and the characterization of singular integral operators.
 Furthermore, the study provides insights into related inequalities and their significance in the broader framework of harmonic analysis and PDEs.

 ## PDF Document